 My babies one and two both ended up with very late-term ultrasounds because I started measuring smaller, so when the exact same thing happened with baby three at around the same time, I had to say NO a lot on the extra ultrasound.
 Had he not been born on a Saturday the doc was going to ‘make’ me get one on Monday.
 Ha.
 Not gonna happen…

-Guess who started tracking just a wee bit smaller starting last week, at 36 weeks?
-Totally not surprised, and the midwife is totally not worried.
+Guess who started tracking just a wee bit smaller starting at 36 weeks?
+That’s right, baby #4.
+Totally not surprised, and the midwife was totally not worried.
 I’m loving the new relaxed stance here…

 Bet you’ve all heard of someone who was told they were going to have a huge baby (and maybe even induced early) because of a late-term ultrasound and then they had a six or seven pounder, right?
 I just heard that same sad story last night for the umpteenth time.
 It’s truly amazing how OFF those ultrasound measurements can be, and how much docs depend on them to make major medical decisions (like getting a baby out before s/he is “cooked” all the way in my opinion!).

 I’m so happy to introduce you to Genevieve from Mama Natural.
 I’ve loved her video series for years and have also met her and she is just the sweetest, most genuine woman!